Homotopy Theory of linear coalgebras: Model structure on complete algebras

 \section{Model structure on complete algebras}

+In the previous section, we endowed the category of coalgebras over an operad $\operad$ with a model structure that is expected to describe the relevant ∞\=/category of $\operad$-coalgebras in the ∞-category of chain complexes ~[\ref{conj:infinity_cat_of_cogs}].
+However, this model structure is cumbersome due to the impracticability of the comonad $\comonadl^\operad$.
+For instance, identifying the fibrant objects or computing fibrant replacements is a real challenge.

-This section will be dedicated to the proof of the following theorem: the model structure on $\mathcal{P}$-cogebras can be transferred to the category of complete $\mathcal{Q}$-algebras along the Cobar adjunction,
+To bypass this obstacle, we get inspiration from an idea that was applied with success to describe the homotopy theory of algebras over a dg-operad: to transfer the model structure of $\operad$-algebras to the category of $\coperad$-coalgebras along the $\barfunctorfull$ adjunction